Navusas/garbage/languages-and-frameworks/csharp/ExceptionStackTraceIntegrity/ExceptionStackTraceIntegrity/README.md

 Using boolean flag is better, because it preserves the original stack trace.

 ## Results
-It does indeed have a different stack trace, but for me personally it's not any clearer.
+It does indeed have a different stack trace.
+Seems like the way async exceptions are rethrown in .NET is not as easy as I iniaitially thought.
-I have found that having an inner (in-line) method is much better from code readability, and debugging / stack tracing reading perspective.
+From what I understand, when the exception is caught, and then another task is awaited within that same catch statement, .NET just essentially starts a brand new stack trace and does not preserve the old stack trace.

 Here is a code with stack traces:
 ```csharp